July 3, 2021

 Bernard De Voto, The Year of Decision, 1846, p.
 85-86

 Nauvoo, Illinois, is where the Mormons went next.
-Eventually the Illini wanted them expelled, by force if necessary, and this is when the process of looking for a permanent home became a necessity.
+Eventually the Illini wanted them expelled, by force if necessary.
+In June 1844, Joseph Smith and his brother, Hyrum Smith, were jailed in Carthage, Illinois.
+A mob stormed the jail and killed both men.
+This is when the process of looking for a permanent home became a necessity.
 In order to gather and make final preparations, the Mormons created settlements on both sides of the Missouri River just above the mouth of the Platte River in the winter of 1846.
 (Aside from community building, this necessitated a treaty with the Native Americans on the west side of the Missouri on whose land the Mormons built their temporary city, aka Winter Quarters.
 Young’s negotiations with the locals and the US Indian Agent is a separate, entirely fascinating subject.)

 Knowing this background, it’s easy to understand that when the Mormons set up shop in the Great Salt Lake Valley, they were particularly security conscious.
 They established colonies at all of the passes into the Great Basin: San Bernardino, for instance (by Cajon Pass) and Mormon Station (Genoa, Nevada, at the base of the passes into South Lake Tahoe).

 A twist in the plot arose to complicate Brigham Young’s plan of a Zion in the desert: When he decided on Utah as the new home for the Mormons, it was Mexican territory.
 He planned to use the Texas method of settlement: